 Our business is a family one, we treat it, and everyone in it as our own.
 It’s not just our own family ties, but many other families have also passed down their skills within the business, to sons and daughters, aunties and uncles.
 We truly are a family business and we care about what we do.

 We only make the very best beds, using the finest in natural and sustainable fillings, innovative pocket spring technology and of course, everything is finished by hand.
 We’re naturally innovative and masters of our craft.
 Constantly bringing new ideas to our traditional techniques – and we do all this because we care.

 We only ever make beds that we’re happy to sleep on ourselves.

 The road has not always been an easy one, and we’ve often paddled against the tide.
-But we’ve always led the way in the bedding industry, patenting our products, championing 100% natural fillings and inventing new pocket spring technology for mattresses.
+But we’ve always led the way in the bedding industry, patenting our products and inventing new pocket spring technology for mattresses.
 We now manage over 90% of the methods to make our mattresses – from rearing sheep for their wool and growing hemp and flax crops on our very own farm, to felling our own woodland, designing and making our own pocket spring making machines, drawing our own ultra-fine wire and blending our natural fillings to our own unique recipes.
 No other bed maker in the world does this.
 But we do so that we can control the quality of ingredients that make up our mattress every step of the way.
 We are the true bed makers.